 “Best Decision I’ve Ever Made!!!
 I was in a situation where I needed to get out of my house ASAP and Colby came through for Me!!!
 Nobody else will ever beat his services and I’m relieved I don’t have the financial stress any longer!!!
 I will forever be grateful for what he did for me!!!”

 But specificity isn’t all that counts toward your level.
 Even if your testimonial is true, you still have to convince people it’s true.
 It’s all thanks to that crowded real estate space where there’s no shortage of lies and deceit.

 Level 3: Be Real

-Unfortunately, in our world of “alternative facts” and reality television, being authentic isn’t enough.
+Unfortunately, being authentic isn’t enough in our world of “alternative facts” and reality television.

-It’s tempting to just write your own testimonial under an alias name and throw it on your website to increase conversion rate.
-It sure would take a lot less time, and if you’re a great writer, it might even boost your conversion rate.
+It’s tempting just to write your real estate testimonial under an alias name and throw it on your website to increase the conversion rate.
+It sure would take a lot less time, and it might even boost your conversion rate if you’re a great writer.